Bicycle touring: Origins

 Journeys grew more adventurous.
-Thomas Stevens, a writer for the San Francisco Chronicle, set off around the world April 22, 1884 on a 50-inch Columbia with a money belt, a revolver, two shirts and a rain cape, spending two years on the road and writing articles which became a two-volume, 1,021-page book.
+Thomas Stevens, a writer for the San Francisco Chronicle, set off around the world on April 22, 1884, on a 50-inch Columbia with a money belt, a revolver, two shirts and a rain cape, spending two years on the road and writing articles which became a two-volume, 1,021-page book.
 The feminist Annie Londonderry accomplished her around-the-globe bicycle trip as the first woman as early as in 1894–95.
 John Foster Fraser and two friends set off round the world on safety bicycles in July 1896.
 He, Edward Lunn and F. H. Lowe rode 19,237 miles, through 17 countries, in two years and two months.
 By 1878, recreational cycling was enough established in Britain to lead to formation of the Bicycle Touring Club, later renamed Cyclists' Touring Club.
 It is the oldest national tourism organisation in the world.
 Members, like those of other clubs, often rode in uniform.
 The CTC appointed an official tailor.
 The uniform was a dark green Devonshire serge jacket, knickerbockers and a "Stanley helmet with a small peak".
 The colour changed to grey when green proved impractical because it showed the dirt.
 Groups often rode with a bugler at their head to sound changes of direction or to bring the group to a halt.
 Confusion could be caused when groups met and mistook each other's signals.

 Membership of the CTC inspired the Frenchman, Paul de Vivie (b.
 April 29, 1853), to found what became the Fédération Française de Cyclotourisme, the world's largest cycling association, and to coin the French word cyclo-tourisme.
-The League of American Wheelmen in the U.S. was founded in Newport, Rhode Island on May 30, 1880.
+The League of American Wheelmen in the U.S. was founded in Newport, Rhode Island, on May 30, 1880.
 It shared an interest in leisure cycling with the administration of cycle racing.
 Membership peaked at 103,000 in 1898.
 The primary national bicycle-touring organization in the U.S. is now Adventure Cycling Association.
 Adventure Cycling, then called Bikecentennial, organised a mass ride in 1976 from one side of the country to the other to mark the nation's 200th anniversary.
 The Bikecentennial route is still in use as the TransAmerica Bicycle Trail.